-1. The Permanent Commission shall be composed by the President, the Vice-President and any other judges the President deems it appropriate to appoint, according to the needs of the Court.
-The Permanent Commission shall assist the President in the exercise of his functions.
+1. The Permanent Commission shall be composed of the Presidency, the Vice-Presidency, and any other Judges that the Presidency deems appropriate to appoint, according to the needs of the Court.
+The Permanent Commission shall assist the Presidency in the exercise of his or her functions.

-2. The Court may appoint other commissions for specific matters.
-In urgent cases, they may be appointed by the President if the Court is not in session.
+2. The Court may appoint other Commissions for specific matters.
+In urgent cases, these Commissions may be appointed by the Presidency if the Court is not in session.

-3. The commissions shall be governed by the provisions of these Rules, as applicable.
+3. The Commissions shall be governed by the provisions of these Rules, as applicable.

-CHAPTER II THE SECRETARIAT
+Chapter II THE SECRETARIAT